meet-projects/Y2-Summer-Labs/0.4 MVC Lecture/README.md

 ##### Great job!
-##### Call an Instructor/TA to check your completed tasks
+Call an Instructor/TA to check your completed tasks!

 ## Bonus tasks!

-4. Discussion question:
+2. Discussion question:

     (a) What are some advantages of MVC?

     (b) What are some disadvantages of MVC?

-5. Put on your MVC glasses: Can you come up with other MVC examples?
+3. Put on your MVC glasses: Can you come up with other MVC examples?
 Which parts correspond to which letter?
 (Crazier examples are better; you can analyze pretty much anything with the MVC mindset!!)

  <br/> <br/>